 Hugh Thomas has written numerous histories on the Spanish speaking world, including The Spanish Civil War, for which he won the Somerset Maugham Prize in 1962, Cuba or the Pursuit of Freedom, The Conquest of Mexico and The Slave Trade.
 His book The Unfinished History of the World won the first National Book Award for History in 1980.
 Hugh Thomas was chairman of the Centre for Policy Studies 1979-89 and was awarded a peerage as Lord Thomas of Swynnerton in 1981. – Amazon.com

-Get Your Copy of This Book:
+Get Your Copy of Who is Who of the Conquistadors:

 At the moment of writing this the only place that I could find it was at Amazon.com and was selling starting at $43.00 used and $81.39 new.
-If you are interested in buying this book click here BUY NOW to buy form Amazon.
+If you are interested in buying this book click here BUY NOW to buy from Amazon.